Oral Torah: Divine source and transmission

 Rabbis of the Talmudic era conceived of the Oral Torah in two distinct ways.
 First, Rabbinic tradition saw the Oral Torah as an unbroken chain of transmission.
 The distinctive feature of this view was that Oral Torah was "conveyed by word of mouth and memorized."
 Second, the Rabbis also viewed the Oral Torah as an interpretive tradition, and not merely as memorized traditions.
 They saw the written Torah as containing many levels of interpretation.
 It was left to later generations, who were steeped in the oral tradition of interpretation, to discover those ("hidden") interpretations not revealed by Moses.
 Instead, Moses was obligated to impart the explanations orally to students, children, and fellow adults.
 It was thus forbidden to write and publish the Oral Torah; some rabbis kept private notes of their teaching, but only for their personal convenience.

 Jewish tradition identifies the unbroken historical chain of individuals who were entrusted with passing down the Oral Law from Moses to the early rabbinic period: "Moses received the Torah and handed it down to Joshua; Joshua to the Elders; the Elders to the prophets; and the prophets handed it down to the men of the Great Assembly."
 Similarly, Maimonides provides a generation by generation account of the names of all those in the direct line that transmitted this tradition, beginning with Moses up until Ravina and Rav Ashi, the rabbis who compiled the Babylonian Talmud.
+The pivotal role of Akiva ben Yosef is discussed in a Talmudic story, when Moses sees Rabbi Akiva (Menachot 29b), which portrays God as preparing the Torah for Akiva's interpretive skills in midrash.